PSEA is a community of education professionals who make a difference in the lives of students every day.

 Sen. McGarrigle, like Gov. Wolf, has been a leader on this issue.

 “Sen. McGarrigle recognizes that all students deserve alternatives to standardized tests as a means of demonstrating their academic achievement,” McCracken said.
-“We commend him for his leadership, and we look forward to a debate on this bill by the full Senate.”
+“We commend him for his leadership, and we look forward to a debate on this bill in the state House of Representatives.”